5xyT3/mac-dotfiles/README.md

 - remove unnecessary apps including downloads, but leave system preferences
 - enable automatically hide and show dock
 - disable "show recent applications in Dock"
+- Appearance:
+  - Click on the scroll bar to jump to the spot that is clicked

 ## Finder preferences